samuelsimoes/chrome-extension-webpack-boilerplate/README.md

 ##Secrets
 If you are developing an extension that talks with some API you probably are using different keys for testing and production.
 Is a good practice you not commit your secret keys and expose to anyone that have access to the repository.

-To this task this boilerplate exposes the content of the file `secrets.<THE-ENV-MODE>.js` on your modules through the module `secrets`, so you can do things like this:
+To this task this boilerplate import the file `./secrets.<THE-ENV-MODE>.js` on your modules through the module named as `secrets`, so you can do things like this:

-_secrets.development.js_
+_./secrets.development.js_

 ```js
 export default { key: "123" };
 ```

-_foo.js_
+_./src/popup.js_

 ```js
 import secrets from "secrets";